-Ritualwell is a project of Kolot: The Center for Jewish Women’s and Gender Studies of RRC and was created in partnership with Ma’yan, the Jewish Women’s Project.
+Ritualwell is an initiative of Reconstructing Judaism in Wyncote, PA.
+It was originally a project of Kolot: The Center for Jewish Women’s and Gender Studies of RRC and was created in partnership with Ma’yan, the Jewish Women’s Project.
 Thanks to Ruth Heiges for her contributions to earlier iterations of this project.

 Subscribe for the latest rituals, online learning opportunities, and unique Judaica finds from our store.